 - Remove the crusts from two sides of the bread.
 I find using an electric knife makes this super easy.

 - If you are freezing the rolls then return them to the bread bag and stack them in.
+Use the bag tie to close the bag and pop in the freezer.
+They will last up to three months in the freezer.

 - If you are eating them, spread butter on each one and grill.
 Turn over and repeat.